contentful/contentful_middleman/README.md

 space                 | Hash with an user choosen name for the space as key and the space id as value access_token          | Contentful Delivery API access token cda_query             | Hash describing query configuration.
 See [contentful.rb](https://github.com/contentful/contentful.rb) for more info (look for filter options there).
 Note that by default only 100 entries will be fetched, this can be configured to up to 1000 entries using the `limit` option.
-Example: `f.cda_query = { limit: 1000 }` cda_query             | Hash describing client configuration.
+Example: `f.cda_query = { limit: 1000 }` client_otions         | Hash describing client configuration.
 See [contentful.rb](https://github.com/contentful/contentful.rb#client-configuration-options) for more info.
 This option should commonly be used to change Rate Limit Management, Include Resolution, Logging and Proxies. content_types         | Hash describing the mapping applied to entries of the imported content types default_locale        | String with the value for the default locale for your space.
 Defaults to `'en-US'`. use_preview_api       | Boolean to toggle the used API.
 Set it to `false` to use `cdn.contentful.com` (default value).
 Set it to `true` to use `preview.contentful.com`.
 More info in [the documentation](https://www.contentful.com/developers/documentation/content-delivery-api/#preview-api)